paranext/paratext-bible-extensions/README.md

 ```

 If you encounter errors from merge conflicts, please resolve the merge conflicts, finish the commit, and run the script above again.

+**Note:** The merge/squash commits created when updating this repo and its extensions from the templates are important; Git uses them to compare the files for future updates.
+If you edit this repo's Git history, please preserve these commits (do not squash them, for example) to avoid duplicated merge conflicts in the future.

 <details>
     <summary>[Optional] Update from the templates manually</summary>